 Disclaimer: All original characters and canon events belong to J.K.
 Rowling.
 Non-canon events are my own ideas.
 I am not making any profit from posting this fanfic.

-AN: And here it is, the final chapter.
-I'm not afraid to admit, I cried a little when I was writing this as I realised that the story is now over.
-But, I have plenty more in the works.
-Thank you everyone for reading, reviewing and sticking with this story, especially when I had some trouble in real life, and you were all so lovely and understanding, that I convinced myself I could and would continue.
-Can you believe it's been nearly a year?
-I was surprised when I saw the publish date.
-Anyway, you're angels.
-Thank you! xxx
+And here it is; the final chapter.
+I'm not afraid to admit it, but I cried a little when I was writing this as I realised that the story is now over.
+But I have plenty more in the works.
+Thank you everyone for reading, reviewing and sticking with this story.
+You're angels.

-Hermione laid on her bed with the twins either side of her, holding her hands.
+Hermione lay on her bed with the twins either side of her and holding her hands in theirs.
 Her eyes were closed, her breathing weak and her heart rate was slowing.

 She could remember the entirety of her life as if it was the day before.

 She had had a traumatic childhood in the Muggle World, she had been adopted by a man that was the best father she could have ever asked for, she had grown up in war, she had married her mates and had their first child, she had helped to win a war, and then went onto change the world for the better.